SumedhSankhe/Smal-Shiny-Apps-Platform/README.md

 # TAP-Utility-WebApp

 Welcome!
-This is a collection of small, easy-to-use apps for lab and data work at Alamar Biosciences.
+This is a collection of small, easy-to-use apps for lab and data work.
 You can run any app by itself, or use the main launcher to pick from a menu.

-> **Note:** This app will eventually be hosted on the Alamar Biosciences internal custom apps platform.
-Once available there, you will be able to access it directly in your browser—no need to run it locally unless instructed.
+> **Note:** This application is now publicly accessible.
+You can run it locally via `app_launcher.R` or access a hosted deployment if provided.

 ------------------------------------------------------------------------